Olympia-Werke: Post–World War II (1945–1954)

 Olympia's factory in Wilhelmshaven came into being after World War II, when employees of the Erfurt factory fled to West Germany with their design documents and founded Bielefelder Schreibmaschinen Werke (transl.
 Bielefeld Typewriter Works) in Bielefeld.
-At the end of 1945, the board of directors of Bielefeld Schreibmaschinen, while looking for more suitable production facilities and more qualified workers, came across the former naval equipment warehouse of the Kriegsmarine in Roffhausen.
+At the end of 1945, the board of directors of Bielefeld Schreibmaschinen Werke, while looking for more suitable production facilities and more qualified workers, came across the former naval equipment warehouse of the Kriegsmarine in Roffhausen.
 On 1 October 1946, the government of West Germany granted Bielefelder Schreibmaschinen a production permit.
 In its first year, the company's workforce consisted of 28 employees.
 Under difficult conditions, the production of typebar-based typewriters began, and soon after, amid high demand during the beginning of the West German economic miracle (Wirtschaftswunder), the company reached profitability.
 At the end of 1947, Bielefelder Schreibmaschinen changed its name to Orbis Schreibmaschinen-Werke (transl.
 Orbis Typewriter Works).
 The popular SM series of typewriters were introduced the following year.